named-data/NFD/docs/INSTALL.rst

 On OS X, NFD can be installed with MacPorts.
 Refer to :ref:`Install NFD Using the NDN MacPorts Repository on OS X` for more details.

-On Ubuntu 12.04, 14.04, or 14.10 NFD can be installed from NDN PPA repository.
+On Ubuntu 14.04 and 16.04, NFD can be installed from NDN PPA repository.
 Refer to :ref:`Install NFD Using the NDN PPA Repository on Ubuntu Linux`.

 Future releases could include support for other platforms.
 Please send us feedback on the